anjana-codes/webmin_07_project/README.md

  - A histogram visualized the distribution of lemma-based sentiment scores.
  - A lemma-based summary was created using a cutoff score.

- 4. Summary Comparison
+ 4. Summary Comparison:
    The polarity scores and number of sentences in both summaries were compared.

  5. Visualizations
  Histograms were generated to visualize sentiment score distributions.